peter3200/NeuroDocs/docs/source/cprep/cprep_1.rst

 .. note:: This script works best with BIDS-formatted data.

-And for references, an fmrinii.txt file will look something like the following:
+For reference, the fmrinii.txt file will look something like the following:

 .. code-block:: bash